MetaDocencia/SitioWeb/content/en/curso/intro-ABC-online/index.md

 image:
   caption: "[Photo by an_vision on Unsplash](https://unsplash.com/photos/gDPaDDy6_WE)"
   alt_text: "Photo of a red apple taken by an_vision"
-linktitle: Introduction to online teaching essentials
+linktitle: Present!
+Resources for Active Meetings
-summary: Introductory online synchronous workshop for general online teaching.
+summary: Online synchronous workshop including good practices for general teaching spaces.
-title: Introduction to online teaching essentials
+title: Present!
+Resources for Active Meetings
 authors:
     - "MetaDocencia"
 type: course